Aredhele/Cardinal/Docs/Contributing/GettingStarted.md

 </p>

 <p align="justify">
-Click on the "+" button to add a new target compiler.
+Press "+" to add a new target compiler.
 We are going to add two different one (32 & 64 bits).
 Once you have clicked on "+" rename it into <i>GCC 8.1 POSIX SEH 64 bits</i>.
 Under the <i>Environment</i> tab, locate your compiler (should be something as D:/Librabies/MinGW64_GCC_8.1.0_POSIX_SEH if you have followed the tutorial).
 CLion will now detect this compiler.
 Do the same thing for the 32 bits compiler.
 You'll ended up with such result :
 </p>

 <p align="center">